 The first time you login to the system you get a welcome overlay screen informing you of several new features, including the Base Navigation Menu.

 The menu provides you with quick access to your modules and several other tools which provide timely information about all of your modules in one convenient location.
-The number in red next to each icon on the menu indicates the presence of new information from that tool, such as new messages and new posts.
 The Base Navigation Menu consists of the following areas:

-• The Profile page gives you access to some of your personal information and settings.
-From here you are able to upload a profile photo.
+- At the top, your Profile Picture will be displayed, along with your name.
+The Profile page gives you access to some of your personal information and settings.
+From here you can upload a profile photo.
 The profile photo will show in the class register and in discussions, conversations, and messages next to your activity.

-• The Modules page gives you access to all your current, previous and future modules.
+- The Modules page gives you access to all your current, previous and future modules.
 Your modules will be divided into sections according the semester in which they started.
-Modules can be viewed in list view or grid view .
-Various options to Filter your modules are also provided.
+Modules can be viewed in list view or grid view.

 The Modules Page